MicrosoftDocs/customer-insights/ci-docs/journeys/upload-images-files.md

 ---
 title: Upload, manage, and use images, files, and videos in online content
-description: How to upload, manage and use images, files, and videos in Dynamics 365 Customer Insights - Journeys. ms.date: 12/14/2023 ms.topic: article
+description: Find out how to efficiently upload, manage, and use images, files, and videos in Dynamics 365 Customer Insights - Journeys.
+Streamline your content creation. ms.date: 11/22/2024 ms.topic: article
 author: alfergus
 ms.author: alfergus
 ms.collection: bap-ai-copilot
+ms.custom:
+  - ai-gen-docs-bap
+  - ai-gen-description
+  - ai-seo-date:11/22/2024
 ---

 # Upload, manage, and use images, files, and videos in online content